Barna-Molnar/household-account/README.md

 The project can be used on : [GitHub Pages](https://barna-molnar.github.io/household-account/).

-In the database I have ceated 4 accounts and the can be used in the app.You can log in only with the usernames, there is not any password provided.
+In the database I have ceated 4 accounts and they can be used in the app.You can log in only with the usernames, there is not any password provided.

 ## Users